eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

  - **Local backends path**: Only for a local instance, specify the path on the filesystem where the backends are stored.
  - **Optional configuration for the local backends**: Only for local instance, a semi-colon separated list of configuration for the backends. i.e. tensorflow,version=2;tensorflow,allow-soft-placement=false
  - **Timeout (in seconds) for time consuming tasks**: Timeout (in seconds) for time consuming tasks like server startup, shutdown or model load.
 If the task exceeds the timeout, the operation will be terminated with an error.
+ - **Max.
+GRPC message size (bytes)**: this field controls the maximum allowed size for the GRPC calls to the server instance.
+By default, size of 4194304 bytes (= 4.19 MB) is used.
+Increase this value to be able to send large amounts of data as input to the Triton server (like Full HD images).
+The Kura logs will show the following error when exceeding such limit:

+    ```
+    io.grpc.StatusRuntimeException: RESOURCE_EXHAUSTED: gRPC message exceeds maximum size 4194304
+    ```

 > Pay attention on the ports used for communicating with the Triton Server.
 The default ports are the 8000-8002, but these are tipically used by Kura for debug purposes.
 > Pay attention on the ports used for communicating with the Triton Server.
 The default ports are the 8000-8002, but these are tipically used by Kura for debug purposes.